 A positive HIV Rapid test means you may be infected with HIV.
 If the Rapid test is positive, a confirmatory test will be done to verify the presence of HIV.
 Occasionally a positive Rapid test is inaccurate due to other conditions so the confirmatory test is done to verify the presence of the HIV virus.
 Confirmatory tests can take up to two weeks to complete.
 An appointment will be made with the client to return for the test result.

 Will the HIV test tell me if I have AIDS?

 No. A positive confirmatory test means you have become infected with the virus.
 Some people who have tested positive for HIV have gone on to develop AIDS while others have not yet developed AIDS.
 It may take several years to develop AIDS, especially if you maintain a healthy lifestyle and make behavior changes.
 Also, if you have the HIV virus, early medical treatment can help delay or avoid the development of AIDS.
-The Saginaw County Department of Public Health can make referrals to health care providers in the area who specialize in HIV care.
+The Saginaw County Health Department can make referrals to health care providers in the area who specialize in HIV care.

 Will I get HIV if I have sex with someone who has the virus?

 Although it is very possible to get the virus from having sex with someone with HIV, this is not always the case.
 Using condoms correctly each and every time you have sex can help reduce the spread of HIV.
 Also, if a person with HIV takes medication to reduce the viral load (the amount of the virus in the body) they also reduce the chances of spreading the virus.